zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 when using the token endpoint.
 The Gluu Server supports the following
 methods:

-* `client_secret_basic`: clients have received a client password from the Authentication Server, and authenticate with the Authorization Server using HTTP Basic authentication scheme.
+* `client_secret_basic`: clients have received a client password (`client_secret`) from the Authentication Server, and authenticate with the Authorization Server using HTTP Basic authentication scheme.
-* `client_secret_post`: clients have received a client password from the Authentication Server, and authenticate with the Authorization Server by including the client credentials in the request body.
+* `client_secret_post`: clients have received a client password (`client_secret`) from the Authentication Server, and authenticate with the Authorization Server by including the client credentials in the request body.
-* `client_secret_jwt`: clients in possession of a client password create a [JSON Web Token (JWT)][ietf-jwk] using the HMAC-SHA algorithm.
-The Hash-based Message Authentication Code (HMAC) is calculated using the `client_secret` as the shared key.
+* `client_secret_jwt`: clients have received a client password (`client_secret`) from the Authentication Server, and create a [JSON Web Token (JWT)][ietf-jwk] based on the HMAC-SHA algorithm such as HMAC SHA-256.
+The [Hash-based Message Authentication Code (HMAC)][hmac] is calculated using the `client_secret` as the shared key.
 The client Authenticates in accordance with section 2.2 of (JWT) Bearer Token Profiles and [OAuth 2.0][oauth2] Assertion Profile
 * `private_key_jwt`: clients that have registered a public key sign a [JSON Web Token (JWT)][ietf-jwk] using the [RSA][rsa] algorithm if a RSA key was registered or the [ECDSA][ecdsa] algorithm if an Elliptic Curve